dcramer/panelkit/README.md

 ### SwitchTile

 A simple switch.
-A single tap toggles the switch.
+A single press toggles the switch.

 `type`